sourcemeta/jsontoolkit/README.markdown

 These functions provide mutable [random-access](https://en.cppreference.com/w/cpp/iterator/random_access_iterator) object iterators.
 The iteration order is not guaranteed.
+These functions are undefined if the given JSON instance is not an object.
 For example, every value of an object can be set to `true` as follows:

 ```c++
 #include <jsontoolkit/json.h>